Kä Mana: Career

-Kä Mana lectured and supervised research at multiple universities, including the Université Evangélique en Afrique (UEA) in Bukavu, where he mentored students such as Amani Kasherwa.
+Kä Mana lectured and supervised research at multiple universities, including the Université Evangélique en Afrique (UEA) in Bukavu, where he mentored students such as Dr Amani Kasherwa.
 Born Godefroid Kangudie Tshibembe on 3 November 1953 in Congo-Kinshasa, he adopted the pen name Kä Mana, derived from the diminutive "Kä" and his first name "Mana."

-A holder of a doctorate in philosophy from the Université libre de Bruxelles (Belgium) and a doctorate in theology from the Université de Strasbourg (France), Kä Mana combined academic rigor with spiritual leadership.
+A holder of a doctorate in philosophy from the Université Libre de Bruxelles (Belgium) and a doctorate in theology from the Université de Strasbourg (France), Kä Mana combined academic rigor with spiritual leadership.
 He served as a pastor in the Reformed African Church (ERAF) and later as a preacher in the Harrist Church (2005), bridging theological scholarship with grassroots community engagement.

-Regarded as one of the DRC’s foremost philosophers and theologians, Kä Mana produced an extensive body of scholarly work noted for its intellectual rigor and volume.
-His career spanned interdisciplinary contributions to philosophy, theology, and African social thought, cementing his reputation as a leading voice in Congolese academia.
+Regarded as one of the DRC’s foremost philosophers and theologians, Kä Mana produced an extensive body of scholarly work.
+His career spanned interdisciplinary contributions to philosophy, theology, and African social thought, cementing his influence to Congolese academia.

-Kä Mana died on 15 July 2021 in Goma, leaving behind a legacy of transformative scholarship and mentorship.